 The deviations from aim can be seen in table 7.1.
-There are a number of reasons that the achieved number of trips/hauls are lower than planned in some areas:
+There are a number of reasons that the achieved number of trips/hauls is lower than planned in some areas:

-- In some periods fishermen resisted taking observers onboard due to their dislike the management of the fisheries. - Due to internal conflicts among the Danish Fishermens association the cooperation with the industry has been hampered. - A number of commercial fishing vessels DIFRES has been cooperating with over a longer period have been decommissioned.
-This has caused that the number of volunteer skippers has decreased. - Two of the observer staff got working injury.
+- In some periods fishermen resisted taking observers onboard due to their dislike the management of the fisheries. - A large number of commercial fishing vessels DIFRES has been cooperating with over a longer period have been decommissioned.
+This has caused that the number of volunteer skippers has declined. - Due to bad weather in October, November and December there were no sea-going observer trips in this period, and the fishermen did not use their quotas.